 Do you have children and dogs with you?
 In Sydney, you’ll want to look for family-friendly places.

-Family-friendly suburbs are frequently closer to large shopping malls and shopping centres, eliminating the need to travel into the city centre for your shopping.
+Family-friendly suburbs are frequently closer to large shopping malls and shopping centers, eliminating the need to travel into the city center for your shopping.

 They also have enough safe room for your older children to hang out and for children, it’s even more.
 They will always be motivated and involved in their interesting piece of work if they are close to schools, sports facilities, and other activities.